Wally's fearless prediction:

 they do have are intangibles like heart, teamwork and determination – things that have

 been sorely lacking in the Cornhuskers this season.
-Joe Ganz gets his first ever start against a Kansas defense that has given up only two rushing touchdowns all season and
+Joe Ganz gets his first ever start

 is the nation's #2 scoring defense and #6 rushing defense.
 It could be a long afternoon.